 Is Austenasia a real country?

 Yes.
-Austenasia is a sovereign state, separate and independent from the United Kingdom.
+Austenasia is a sovereign state, separate and independent from the United Kingdom, the United States, and all other countries which claim its land.
 By Articles 1 and 3 of the 1933 Montevideo Convention, we fulfill the requirements of a state in international law.

 How did Austenasia become independent?

 Three Declarations of Independence were sent in 2008: one to the MP for Carshalton and Wallington, one to the British Prime Minister, and one to the British Home Office.
 The date on which the first was sent, 20 September 2008, is regarded as the date on which the Empire was founded.

 Yes, that's how we originally became independent.
 Over time, communities and territories from other countries have been annexed by us.

 Austenasian subjects are permitted to hold dual nationality with their countries of origin.
 The Austenasian Government expects all dual citizens living in Austenasia to pay taxes to their countries of origin if asked.